emc-mongoose/mongoose/doc/design/copy_mode.md

 # Overview

-Sometimes it's very useful to perform a copy operation on the multiple files instead of write one.
+The copy mode functionality allows to perform a copy operation on the multiple files instead of write one.
 The performance rates may be significantly different for the copy and write operations.
 Some cloud storage APIs also support copying the objects (S3 and Swift) so the functionality